JunIshikawa374/teched2025-XP266/exercises/ex1/README.md

    2. Optionally enter a **Description**, for example `Development node`.
    3. **Select** the **Allow Upload to Node** checkbox.
    4. Leave the **Forward Mode** set to `Pre-Import`.
-   5. As this is our initial entry note, tick the **Virtual Node** checkbox.
+   5. As this is our initial entry note, select the **Virtual Node** checkbox.
    6. Choose **OK**.
     <br>![](/exercises/ex1/images/ctms_dev_node.png)